hivetech/hivy.v0.legacy/README.md

 $ ./scripts/config set {user}/{project}/{charm}/expose True
 ```

-To add a new service to our app:
+Let's add a new service to our app:

 * Implement in endpoints package a method with this signature: ``func (e
   *Endpoint) YourMethod(request *restful.Request, response *restful.Response)``